Ambergris Caye Belize Tap Water; Is It Safe?

-While our tap water at the plant is completely potable, there is no guarantee on the state of the pipes running from Consolidated Water to where ever you are.
-This was no different than downtown Toronto for me and on very hot summer days you could definitely smell a slight funk from the tap water mostly in the kitchen – as a result in our house, we drank bottled.
+While our tap water at the plant is completely potable, there is no guarantee as to the state of the pipes running from Consolidated Water to where ever you are.
+This was no different than downtown Toronto.
+On very hot summer days you could definitely smell a slight funk from the tap water mostly in the kitchen – as a result in our house, we drank bottled.

-In San Pedro I use tap water to brush my teeth, cook pasta (something I rarely do 🙂 ) and boil vegetables.
+In San Pedro I use tap water to brush my teeth, cook pasta (something I rarely do) and boil vegetables.
 If I am planning to use the vegetable water for soup stock I use bottled water.
 Same goes for cooking rice or quinoa.
-I do know people that use tap water to make their morning coffee, since I drink mine cold I use bottled 🙂
+I do know people that use tap water to make their morning coffee, but since I drink mine cold I use bottled 🙂

 Way back when we first moved to the island it was a lot more common to have water outages and sometimes for extended periods of time.
 I got in the habit of practicing the 3 water container tips below.
 Being in a house with a pool I do not practice the last part of the third tip anymore as our pool has enough flush-able water for a long time should it be needed.
 When I was not living in a place with a pool I would have 1 gallon water containers stored under all my sinks in preparation for water shortages and hurricane supplies.
 Click through to see pictures of the lack of water pressure during the 2010 San Pedro Water Shortage and Good Friday Drought, to lean more about the shortage that April.
 Back then it was very common to loose water altogether or experience extremely low pressure over Easter which is our busiest time of year.